mlawnik/libft/readme.txt

 ___

 strlcpy
-This strlcpy function copies a string from a source buffer (src) to a destination buffer (dst).
+The strlcpy function copies a string from a source buffer (src) to a destination buffer (dst).
 The size_t type is an unsigned integer type used to represent the size of an object.

 The function takes three arguments: